 If you’re hoping St. Augustine holiday events include live performances, you’re in luck!
-The St. Augustine Art Association and the talented musicians of the St. Augustine Music Festival come together for a gorgeous afternoon of Art & Music.
+The EMMA Concert Association and the talented musicians of the Gainesville Orchestra come together for an evening of Holiday Pops featuring well-loved holiday songs.

 Things to Eat